Cristiangorjeanul/My-Country/README.md

-This is a short presentation of my country: Romania (HTML and CSS).
-If you want to see this presentation please visit https://cristiangorjeanul.github.io/My-Country/
+This is a Travel Agency project (HTML and CSS).
+If you want to see this project please visit https://cristiangorjeanul.github.io/My-Country/